MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-ReportSubmissionRule.md

 ```

 ### -Name
 The Name parameter specifies the name of the report submission rule.
 When the rule is automatically created, the name of the rule is DefaultReportSubmissionRule.
-We recommend using this value.
+We recommend using this value to avoid confusion.

 ```yaml
 Type: String